Many associate branding and real estate branding with creating logos, different designs, business cards, and more.

 But do you create a great brand just by creating new branding?

-What Is Real Estate Branding ?
+What Is Real Estate Branding?

-So, if you come across a nice-looking real estate website with a nice logo and design, you might get a comfortable feeling about the company at first.
+Should you come across a nice-looking real estate website with a nice logo and design, you might get a comfortable feeling about the company at first.

 The initial good feeling gets strongly framed with an overall bad feeling when getting closer to experiencing their product or service.